juncture-digital/essays/docs/getting-started/README.md

 .ve-media gh:juncture-digital/media/videos/Add_Entity_Infobox.mp4 width=80%

+A live version of an information popup for ==van Gogh=={Q5582} can be seen in this paragraph.
+Hover over the  "van Gogh" text to see the popup in action.

 ### [⇧](#create-essay) Add essay header with title and banner image {#add-essay-header}

 Our last addition to the sample essay is the addition of a header for the displaying the essay title and subtitle.
 In this header we are also including a banner image that is obtained from the Wikimedia Commons site.